MrPowers/mack/README.md

 ## Find Composite Key Candidates in the Delta table

-The `find_composite_key_candidates` function returns columns that uniquely identify rows in a DataFrame.
+The `find_composite_key_candidates` function helps you find a composite key that uniquely identifies the rows your Delta table.
+It returns a list of columns that can be used as a composite key.

 Suppose you have the following Delta table: